 "Supervision is an opportunity to bring someone back to their own mind, to show them how good they can be."
 Nancy Kline

-Clinical supervision is a necessity and registering bodies like UKCP, BACP, HCPC consider supervision to be essential, both to protect the clients and to improve the skills of mental health practitioners, to make them better equipped to help their clients.
+Clinical supervision is a necessity and registering bodies like UKCP, BACP, and HCPC consider supervision to be essential, both to protect the clients and to improve the skills of mental health practitioners, to make them better equipped to help their clients.

 Clinical Supervision exists for two reasons: